csexton/trailertrash.vim/README.md

 This plugin will highlight trailing whitespace at the end of the line.
 This is done in a polite way:

  * You are not currently editing that line (prevents highlighting it as you type)
- * Youy are not in insert mode
+ * You are not in insert mode

  It also introduces a `:Trim` command that will strip all the trailing white space from a file (or range).
 This is done in a polite way: